-Think only humans use highways?north_america_migration_flyways
+Think only humans use highways?

 The Central and Pacific flyways converge in Central America over land.
 The Mississippi and Atlantic flyways have portions over open water, while some of the flight is over land.
-Most birds need to be able to stop over land to refresh themselves, although there are some long distance migrators wmigrating_cormorantsho can fly for days without stopping and do so over large bodies of water — an amazing phenomenon we will discuss next month.
+Most birds need to be able to stop over land to refresh themselves, although there are some long distance migrators who can fly for days without stopping and do so over large bodies of water — an amazing phenomenon we will discuss next month.

 If you live along these routes, you may already know the birds that use them.
 To give a sense of which birds are flying overhead near you, here are a few examples: